Hatchet (film)

 Hatchet is a 2006 American slasher film written and directed by Adam Green.
-The film has an ensemble cast, including Joel David Moore, Kane Hodder, Deon Richmond, Tamara Feldman, Richard Riehle, Mercedes McNab, Robert Englund, and Tony Todd.
-In the style of old-school slasher films, such as Friday the 13th, the plot follows a group of tourists on a New Orleans haunted swamp tour, who accidentally get stranded in the wilderness, only to be hunted by a vengeful, supernatural deformed man who kills anyone that enters the swamp.
-The film spawned three sequels—Hatchet II, Hatchet III, and Victor Crowley—and a comic book series.
+The film has an ensemble cast, including Joel David Moore, Tamara Feldman, Deon Richmond, Mercedes McNab, Parry Shen, Joleigh Fioreavanti, Joel Murray, Richard Riehle, Patrika Darbo, Joshua Leonard, Tony Todd, Robert Englund, and Kane Hodder.
+The plot follows a group of tourists on a New Orleans haunted swamp tour, who accidentally get stranded in the wilderness, only to be hunted by a vengeful, supernatural deformed man who kills anyone that enters the swamp.

+Hatchet premiered at the Tribeca Film Festival in April 27, 2006, before releasing in limited theaters domestically on September 7, 2007.
+It received mixed reviews from critics, but became a cult classic among audiences.
+The film's successes spawned a film series including three sequels.
+A comic book series followed thereafter.

 Plot

 Sampson and his son Ainsley are hunting alligators in a swamp.
-While Ainsley is urinating, Sampson falls silent; Ainsley finds Sampson dead before he too is killed by a monstrous being.
+While Ainsley is urinating, Sampson falls silent; Ainsley finds Sampson dead before he, too, is killed by an unseen being.

-During a Mardi Gras celebration in New Orleans, a group of friends including Ben and his best friend Marcus decide to go on a haunted swamp tour.
+During a Mardi Gras celebration in New Orleans, a group of friends, including Ben and his best friend Marcus, decide to go on a swamp tour.
 They find the tour closed because the guide, Rev. Zombie, was sued for negligence.
-Rev. Zombie suggests they try a place farther down the street, owned by the over-the-top, inexperienced tour guide Shawn.
-Marcus decides to leave but changes his mind upon seeing two topless girls: Misty, a ditzy porn star, and Jenna, a bossy, boastful, up-and-coming actress.
-Their sleazy director, Doug Shapiro, is also present.
-Ben pays for himself and Marcus and Shawn leads them to his tour bus, where the other tourists, Jim and Shannon Permatteo, a Minnesota married couple, and the hot-tempered Marybeth are waiting.
+Rev. Zombie suggests they try a place farther down the street owned by the inexperienced tour guide, Shawn.
+Ben pays for himself and Marcus, and Shawn leads them to his tour bus, where the other tourists, Jim and Shannon Permatteo, a Minnesota married couple, two models, Misty, Jenna and their agent, Shapiro, and hot-tempered Marybeth are waiting.

-Shawn does not know what he is doing, which the others realize as they arrive at the swamp.
-Shapiro has Misty and Jenna strip down and film a scene for Bayou Beavers as everyone boards the boat, while a homeless swamp-dweller named Jack Cracker warns them away from the swamp.
-Shawn leads them through swamplands and past abandoned houses, including one where Victor Crowley, a deformed creature, lived.
-The boat hits a rock and begins sinking, leaving them stranded.